 BE A GOOD PARENT

-Be a Good Parent By Disciplining Your Child Without Provoking Anger!
+Be a Good Parent By Discipline Without Provoking Anger!

 Do you want to know how to be a good parent?
 Then you will need to find your answers to that question in God’s word, teaching and be trying to live out biblical principles the best you can.
 Be sure to be firm, fair and fun with your children, that was my motto when I raised my son and daughter which encompassed most everything, and it seemed to work very well for me as a parent.
 Being a good parent does not come by just wishing it into happening.
 There is work, teaching, dedication, patience and much love and forgiveness needed to be a good parent.
 Again, the idea in raising good healthy kids in my experience is to be firm, fair and fun with your children!